-In this article, I’ll cover everything you need to know about vegan leather.
+Interested in Vegan Leather?
+Here’s everything you need to know about vegan leather in 2022.

-To start with, you’ll learn the definition and origin of the ‘vegan leather’ concept.
+We’ll start with the definition of vegan leather and the origin of the ‘vegan leather’, as a concept.

-You’ll learn what vegan leather is made of, how it smells, and how it looks.
+You’ll learn what vegan leather is made of, the different smells and looks of vegan leather.

-We’ll then compare it with animal leather, the good and the bad parts.
+We’ll compare vegan leather with animal leather – the good, the OK-ish, and the bad parts.

-In the end, I’ll introduce you to some of the best designers creating vegan leather and their amazing products.
+In the end, we’ll look at the best designers creating vegan leather and their amazing products.

 Without further ado… what is vegan leather?